KERA’s American Graduate Initiative

 In this hour-long television special, we’ll find out what it takes to finish high school with four North Texas students who overcame the odds to graduate, and two students still working hard to finish.
 Details »

 KERA put on two student forums in March, the first steps toward a televised student town hall to be aired later this year on KERA-Channel 13.
-Click here to view the archived videos.
+Click the “Archived Programming” tab above to watch the full videos.

 Reporters Bill Zeeble and Stella Chavez have launched an ambitious five-year project called Class of ’17.
 Bill and Stella will follow a diverse group of ninth graders from across North Texas all the way through high school graduation – or whatever comes next.
 Their stories are airing on the radio, 90.1 FM, and a blog, the Class of ’17 Yearbook.
 So far listeners and readers have met six of the students:

 Think host Krys Boyd is focusing on education issues as part of the American Graduate project.